leah-jala/Portfolio2-Quiz-Geography/README.md

 ## Introduction
 This [Around the World](https://leah-jala.github.io/Portfolio2-Quiz-Geography/) quiz has been created to fulfill Code Institute's Portfolio Project 2 course requirement.
 The course objective was to build an interactive front-end site using HTML, CSS and Javascript, which should allow users to interact with the site adn alter the way the site presents data.

-As a product of the fictional company, "Pub Quiz Wiz, the goal of the quiz is to help players gain knowledge for that next pub quiz.
-I choose the theme of geography because it is a weak area for many people, as it is not a topic given limited focus in schools.
+As a product of the fictional company, "Pub Quiz Wiz," the goal of the quiz is to help players gain knowledge to be able to win that next pub quiz.
+I choose the theme of geography because it is a weak area for many people, as it is not a topic limited focus in schools.
+On a personal level, I wanted this game for my daughters (they are 18) to improve their knowledge in this area as well.

 ![Am I Responsive image](docs/read-me-images/am-i-responsive.JPG)

 ## Design with Wireframes
-I used Balsamiq Wireframes to plan the design of the game, and it helped me to plan the html, with ids and classes, before I came to write it.
-This was thanks to the model presented in the Love Maths walk through.
+I used Balsamiq Wireframes to design of the game, and it helped me to plan the html (needed divs, ids and classes), before I came to write it.
+This approach was thanks to the model presented in the Love Maths walk through.

 - Start/home screen